zhahang/Audio-Video-processing-APIs/README.md

 # Audio-Video-processing-APIs
 Some audio and video processing interface
+Base on FFmpeg

-Please use FFmpeg 2.7 or later
+Please use FFmpeg 3.0 or later

 1.VideoRemuxer